 In March 2021, George Kudrayvtsev announced via the digital address of Stellar that Horizon 2.0 has been released to power the Network.
 Horizon 2.0 brings architectural and performance benefits to the network which sees more transactions processed.

 ✅ There Has Been a Substantial Increase in Volume On Its Network

-Additionally, Stellar saw a 160.49% in total payments processed on the network which increased from 9,522,765 to 24,805,501.
+Additionally, Stellar saw a rise of 88% in total payments processed on the network which increased from 437 million to 823 million.
 Considering Lumens (XLM) is the native token of the network, these accounts for the high trade volumes Stellar as a whole has experienced on all the exchanges combined.
 To put it in a simple way, it has played an invaluable role in the current valuation of Stellar.

 Stellar seems to have achieved most of its roadmaps leading up to its current valuation.
 But this does not mean it’s a perfect crypto asset.
 It has pitfalls like other cryptocurrencies.